 Raising Taxes

-Another way to earn more revenue for the government is to raise taxes on individuals and businesses.
-If only the USA increases the taxes on corporations and businesses, then they can earn more money without having to borrow much money with treasury bonds.
+Another way to earn more revenue for the government is to raise the taxes on individuals and businesses.
+If only the USA increases the taxes on corporations and business, then they can increase federal revenue and reduce reliance on additional Treasury borrowing.

 Social Programs Reform